naoshibaikyu/wilyswarriors/CR_S1_PIEASS.md

 Hornet: When did you get in here?
 Whatever.
 Not interested anyways.

-<div class="hhhh">Hornet stops channel flipping and ends up at a channel displaying a show called "Super Salmon Ninja Squad".</div>
+%Hornet stops channel flipping and ends up at a channel displaying a show called "Super Salmon Ninja Squad".

 HornetGlare: Oh god...